MAAV-Software/ros-tutorial/README.md

 3. [Creating a ROS Package](https://wiki.ros.org/ROS/Tutorials/CreatingPackage)
 4. [Building a ROS Package](https://wiki.ros.org/ROS/Tutorials/BuildingPackages)
 5. [Understanding ROS Nodes](https://wiki.ros.org/ROS/Tutorials/UnderstandingNodes)
+    - Run roscore in the background so you don't need a new terminal window
+        - `roscore &`
-    - To run turtlesim, you will need to enable the GUI for docker.
+    - To run turtlesim, you will need to enable **GUIs for Docker**.
 See GUIs in Docker section above.
     - Review
         - roscore = ros + core: master (provides name service for ROS) + rosout (stdout/stderr) + parameter server.
         - rosnode = ros + node: ROS tool to get information about a node.